naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 conf = Configuration()
 ```

-The `BaseSettings` will automatically map the environment variables to properties.
+`BaseSettings` maps the environment variables to properties automatically.
 It is a good practice to securely store passwords using services such as [AWS SecretsManager](https://aws.amazon.com/secrets-manager/), [Vault](https://www.hashicorp.com/en/products/vault), and so on.
 We're reading the database password from SecretsManager.

 We're importing the specific AWS clients using `boto3` as follows.